Welcome to my ultimate guide on where to see sea turtles in the Bahamas!

 Best Places To See Sea Turtles In The Bahamas

-There’s plenty of opportunities in the Bahamas to swim and snorkel with sea turtles.
+There’s many locations across the Bahamas where you can swim and snorkel with sea turtles.

-It’s important to note that you shouldn’t touch the sea turtles in the Bahamas.
+❌ Pro Tip: It’s important to note that you should never touch the sea turtles in the Bahamas.
+They are wild and protected animals and deserve to be respected.

-If you want to swim with a sea turtle in the Bahamas, head to one of the places listed below.
+If you really want to swim with a sea turtle in the Bahamas, head over to one of the places listed below…

-One of the best places to see sea turtles in the Bahamas is on Rose Island.
+Hands down, the best place to see sea turtles in the Bahamas is on Rose Island which is a 7-mile long private island, just off the coast of Nassau.

 This tropical island paradise is famous for its white sandy beaches, crystal clear waters and vibrant marine life including sea turtles and swimming pigs!

-The best way to see the turtles is by booking a full day excursion tour which will take you to the island from Nassau.
+The best way to see the turtles for yourself is by booking onto a Rose Island snorkeling tour which will take you over to Rose Island from Nassau.
+This is what I did and I really enjoyed it.

-You can also book a private tour of Rose Island just for your group!
+You can also book onto private tour of Rose Island just for your group if you’d prefer.
 This includes swimming with turtles and relaxing on the island all day with your private tour guide.

 You’ll find lots of small coves and private beaches on the island – it’s a true paradise!